designrubenz/webpack-webdev/README.md

 developing a new conventional site (HTML, CSS, js) a breeze.
 It comes with some convenient conventions and defaults to make your webdev life easier.

+### Changelog
+### Version 0.2
+* Fixes a critical bug when using partials.
+(Foldernames containing an underscore previously lead to errors).
 ### Version 0.1
 * It just works™.

-* Found bugs or akwardness?
+Found bugs or akwardness?
 Please let me know or file an issue.

 ### Installation